“The Breakfast Creek Hotel is up for sale”. You know a pub is iconic when legendary Australian band, Midnight Oil name checks it in a song.

 Finally, what the Brekky Creek is most famous for is its steaks.
 Since the 1960s, it has served up top quality char grilled steaks served with a simple garden salad and a roasted potato wrapped in aluminum foil.
 Up until ten years ago, when order buzzers where implemented, patrons would leave their names to be called.
 It was tradition to leave a funny, phony name – much like a Bart Simpson prank call.

 The steaks remain top tier, but as tastes have changed, so have the menus.
 There are now vegan and gluten-free options and the trend for smoked barbecue style briskets and pulled porks have seen the menu evolve.
 If you love seafood, you’ll be in heaven here.
-Order prawns the size of bananas, fresh mud crabs, reef fish and Moreton Bay Bugs, a crab-like crustacean that has a fleshy meat not unlike lobster.
+Order prawns the size of bananas, fresh mud crabs, reef fish and Moreton Bay Bugs, a crab-like crustacean that has a fleshy meat like lobster.

 If you want to get a genuine taste of Queensland life, pull up a bar stool, order a schooner of XXXX off the wood and people watch into the evening.
 You won’t be disappointed.